Agramm18/Patient_Management_System_v.05/docs/architecture/TECHNICHAL.md

 - Services for input collection, validation, session creation, and coordination
 - Repositories for JDBC operations
 - CLI classes for user-facing menus and messages
-- Menu classes for early role-aware menu routing
+- Menu classes for early role-aware menu routing and selected-option transfer
+- Service controller and first service repository for admin request listing
 - Configuration classes for startup, connection values, recovery keys, and logging

 ## Database Access